Securing Your Documents: A Comprehensive Guide to PDF Digital Signature Validation

 Encountering a "Digital Signature is Invalid" error can be frustrating, but understanding the potential causes is the first step toward resolution.

 • Start by identifying potential causes.
-Document alteration or corruption, as noted earlier, are frequent culprits.
+Document alteration or corruption are frequent culprits.

 • Next, check the signature properties for detailed error messages.
 These messages often provide clues about what went wrong, such as a broken certificate chain or a problem with the timestamp.